-- Health and safety Agents in Home Credit are required to carry cash to operate as agents.
-The health and safety of employees and agents is a key concern for the group.
-As a result, the group invests a considerable amount of time ensuring staff are safety conscious.
-It also assists agents to ensure that they are safety aware.
-Induction sessions and regular updates are provided on safety awareness and safety awareness weeks form part of the annual calendar. - Fraud The group can be the subject of fraud by customers, employees and agents.
+• Health and safety - The health and safety of employees and agents is a key concern for the group.
+The groups has a duty of care to the agents it engages.
+As a result, the group invests a considerable amount of time and expenditure in ensuring that staff are safety conscious.
+It also assists agents to ensure that they are safety aware, particularly as agents are required to carry cash to undertake their role.
+Induction sessions and regular updates are provided on safety awareness and safety awareness weeks form part of the annual calendar.

+- Fraud The group is subject to the risk of fraud by customers, employees and agents.
 Both CCD and Vanquis Bank operate specialist departments to identify, investigate and report on fraudulent activity.
-Fraud reports are presented to the divisional boards and the group Audit Committee. - Data loss Both Home Credit and Vanquis Bank utilise and store sensitive personal data as part of their day to day operations.
+Fraud reports are presented to the divisional Boards and the group Audit Committee. - Data loss Both CCD and Vanquis Bank utilise and store sensitive personal data as part of their day-to-day operations.
 The group ensure that dedicated resources are in place to support the management of information security and maintain stringent IT and physical security policies.
-In addition, security related incidents are reported to divisional risk committees and regular fraud reporting is made to the divisional boards and to the group audit committee. - Recruiting and retaining highly skilled management and staff The group is dependent on the executive directors and the senior management team to deliver the group's strategy.
+In addition, security-related incidents are reported to divisional risk committees and to Board committees where appropriate. - Recruiting and retaining highly skilled management and staff The group is dependent on the executive directors and the senior management team to deliver the group's strategy.
 The group maintains effective recruitment, retention and succession planning strategies and monitors remuneration and incentive structures to ensure that they are appropriate and competitive.
 The group also ensures that there are training and development opportunities and effective staff communication throughout the business.